 Indeed, for Rao, the director of the New York State Afterschool Network, quality is central to determining whether the emerging OST systems can withstand the strains of the recession.
 "In an era of scarce resources, what makes programs more competitive?" he asked.
-"Well, those make progress by using an array of different techniques.
-A number of cities have introduced programs to improve the capabilities of OST staff.
-New York City planners, for example, have worked with local universities to provide college-level training for frontline staffers.
-And Chicago planners worked with statewide OST advocates, human services officials and others to develop common training and credentialing for those who work in OST with adolescents, teenagers and young adults - not just those who work with younger children.
+"Well, those that are attending to quality are probably going to be more competitive in terms of securing funding and being sustainable."

-"Those that are attending to quality are probably going to be more competitive in terms of securing funding and being sustainable." that are attending to quality are probably going to be more competitive in terms of securing funding and being sustainable."
+"Those that are attending to quality are probably going to be more competitive in terms of securing funding and being sustainable."